 - The demand led funding system, which applies a series of factors, such as guided learning hours and success rates, to calculate an amount of funding to be received for each learner; The College is on a growth curve for 16-18 and is having to respond to the lag funding model making the achievement of inyear budgetary income targets a priority.
-Funding levels for high needs learners is also highly uncertain with local authorities not being able to meet the level of demand through the commissioning of numbers by place (element 2) and element 3 funding; - Machinery of government changes, the continuing impact of BREXIT' global concerns regarding inflation and the impact of the situation in the Ukraine; - The continuing devolution of Adult Education Budget by the Greater Manchester Combined Authority.
+Funding levels for high needs learners is also highly uncertain with local authorities not being able to meet the level of demand through the commissioning of numbers by place (element 2) and element 3 funding; - Machinery of Government changes, the continuing impact of BREXIT, global concerns regarding inflation and the impact of the on-going situation in the Ukraine; - The continuing devolution of the Adult Education Budget by the Greater Manchester Combined Authority.
 Funding levels in 2022-23 have been sustained for GM activity however, it remains to be seen how contract monitoring will impact upon full utilisation of the full funding grant.
-Further Wigan and Leigh still retains a national contract and there are uncertainties as to how effectively we may be in fully utilising this separate contract;
+Furthermore, the College still retains a national contract and there are uncertainties as to how effectively it may be in fully utilising this separate contract; - Continuing uncertainty around funding of apprenticeship activity (levy and non-levy); - Ongoing strategies to reduce costs in line with reductions in income.